Discover El Yunque History in the Río Espíritu Santo

 Some of them we have never seen elsewhere on the island.
 Check out the 2 little “babies” inside the large bundled baby’s face.
 And there were some butterflies.

-If you make the stop at our lovely river, stay for a while and enjoy the nice natural pool right below the rock with the pertroglyphs.
+If you make the stop at our lovely river, stay for a while and enjoy the nice natural pool right below the rock with the petroglyphs.
 You can swim and enjoy the little water cascades.
+Of course, be careful of the weather and river conditions.

 Details

 From Route 3 in Río Grande, turn onto Road 186 (just east of the intersection with Route 66 — El Verde BBQ Restaurant is on the corner).
 Continue on Road 186 for about 1 mile, then turn left onto Road 966.
-Just about ¼ mile up the road you will cross a bridge (currently painted on sides) — this is it!
+Just about ¼ mile up the road you will cross a bridge — this is it!

 While you could park on the west side of the road (on the right) by the bridge, this would require you to trudge down river (through some deep spots) to get under the bridge to the rock.
-If you park on the left side, there is a fence, but someone has made a hole in it for river access.
-This way is easier than across the road (no river trudging).
+If you can enter on the left side, there may be a hole in the fence to allow for river access.
+Depending on how often the grass is cut, this way is easier than across the road (no river trudging).
+Be respectful of people’s property near by, but access to the river by the bridge ( at least the first 6 ft next to the road/bridge) should be pubic domain.

 The best viewing of these are from the area below this rock (in the water), which is a nice swimming pool.
 So a swimsuit suit, water shoes, and waterproof camera are required!